Have you ever wondered how the production of a truffle jar takes place?

 Knowing when to pick truffles, at what time of year, after what weather conditions, having a sincere connection with one's dog and a deep knowledge of the territory are decisive factors for a good and massive harvest.

-Truffles of the same species, even if grown and harvested in different geographical locations, can differ in their aromatic profile, and for us at TARTUFIA, it is important that those from our areas are processed together, so as to give you a unique characteristic aroma that you will never experience anywhere else!
+Truffles of the same species, even if grown and harvested in different geographical locations, may differ in their aromatic profile, and for us at TARTUFIA, it is important that those from our areas are processed together, so as to give you a unique characteristic aroma that you will never experience anywhere else!

 The law regulates harvesting with rules and prohibitions.